Choosing the best senior living options in Denver – for yourself or someone you love – can take time, effort, research, and thought.

 But what criteria should you use to compile your short list of choices?
 That depends on your priorities, and for each person these will be different.

-In general, though, here are criteria you can use to begin to shape your decision:
+In general, though, below are the criteria you can use to begin to shape your decision:

 Monthly Costs: low cost, medium cost, or high cost, and what’s included